codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 In those cases, you'll need to instruct the Gettext utility on how to extract the strings from those new functions.
 Don't be afraid; it is very easy.
 It is just a field in the `.po` file, or a Settings screen on Poedit.
 In the editor, that option is inside "Catalog > Properties > Source keywords".
+Remember: Gettext already knows the default functions for many languages, so don’t be afraid if that list seems empty.
 You need to include there the specifications of those new functions, following [a specific format][func_format]:

 - if you create something like `t()` that simply returns the translation for a string, you can specify it as `t`.